-Winder: Talking about like all things nutrition and well being, how was the lockdown for you?
-How did the whole thing impact the way you live?
+Winder: How was the lockdown for you and how did it impact the way you live?

 Kimberly: As a new mother, I felt very isolated in the year before lockdown happened.
 My child turned one as lockdown happened.
 The first year, I actually had had that experience of no adult connection through the day my husband was out of the house about 13 hours a day, a long commute from Surrey into London.
 So for me lockdown was the experience of having this really beautiful family bubble at home all of a sudden.
 I got to experience my son having a relationship with his dad more than just on weekends, I get to have lunch with him, we can chat during the day.
 Actually lockdown for me has pretty much revolutionized my whole family experience and for my son, for my husband, for myself.
 So, for me, luckily, it's been very positive.
 I am a full time mom.
 So for me, it's just meant that we get to spend more time at home and luckily, we live in a place where we have a beautiful big garden.
 My reaction was to just use the opportunity of lockdown to really pause and slow down the pace of our lives, it was actually a really lovely experience.

-Winder: Yeah, it makes such a difference to have a backyard, because I live in a flat in London fields and I live just next to Victoria Park, but it's not the same as having a garden.
-I went to Brazil recently, and the experience of lockdown was completely different not only because of the weather, but in having a huge garden at my house in Brazil, and all those trees and birds made the whole experience so different.
-Here in London, I live in a tiny flat next to Victoria Park, but it's not the same.
-I cannot handle another lockdown.
+Winder: Yes, it makes such a difference to have a backyard.
+I live in a flat in next to Victoria Park, but it's not the same as having a garden.
+I went to Brazil recently, and the experience of lockdown was completely different not only because of the weather, but being surrounded by nature made the whole experience so different.

 Kimberly: I know, I know.
 I really focused on creating community within our local area as well, because we only moved here back in November last year.
 I guess in those busy modern-day lives that we used to live, I just never knew who my neighbors were, and then all of a sudden because of lockdown, we weren't supposed to be traveling in our cars and we had to go exercise by walking in our local area.
 That's what we did.
 And obviously with my child, learning how to walk at that time, I was just meeting so many of my neighbors.
 Now I would say that 90% of my social interaction happens with my neighbors and the neighbors really, really battle for me.
 It has meant that we probably see each other several times during the week and on a day-to-day basis, we can catch up.

-Winder: I think it's super important because the lack of social interaction affects our mental well being and knowing that you have people next to you that are easily reachable and that you can ask for help or offer help is really good.
+Winder: I think it's super important because the lack of social interaction affects our mental well being and knowing that you have a strong support network is so important.

 Kimberly: I do a lot of yoga.
 I just set up a place in our house where I was able to practice.
 I used to do netball with a team.
 I'm used to team sports, that’s sort of my thing.
 So when I wasn't able to join a team and do anything sort of came into contact with people, I decided just to get back on my mat, so yoga for me has been really great.
 All of a sudden, I didn't have to worry about not being able to get to a studio, all of these yoga teachers that I love were more accessible than ever, so that's been great for me.
 I've just been physical by being able to take bike rides around our local area and just being in the fresh air, bike riding.
 And in the garden, I feel like I've been really physical in the garden, I live on a hill, so every time I walk up and down the hill, I feel like I'm getting a workout.
 Yeah, so physical exercise, I guess was for me the missing jigsaw puzzle that I hadn't fit it into being a mum yet, you know?